-[-(6/10)log(6/10)-(4/10)log(4/10)] - [(4/10)[-(4/4)log(4/4)]+(6/10)[-(4/6)log(4/6)-(2/6)log(2/6)]]=0.2911 which is lower than the best-so-far information gain.
+$[-(6/10)\log(6/10)-(4/10)\log(4/10)] - [(4/10)[-(4/4)\log(4/4)]+(6/10)[-(4/6)\log(4/6)-(2/6)\log(2/6)]]=0.2911$ which is lower than the best-so-far information gain.
 Therefore, at this point, we can stop the distance calculation for the remaining objects and prune this candidate from consideration forever.
-In this case, we saved 50% of the distance calculations.
-But in reallife situations, early entropy pruning is generally much more efficient than we have shown in this brief example.
-We will empirically evaluate the time we save in Section 5.1.
+In this

 This intuitive idea is formalized in the algorithm outlined in Table 7.
-The algorithm takes as the inputs the best-so-far information gain, the calculated distances from objects to the candidate organized in the histogram (i.e the number line for Figures 8, 9 and 10) and the remaining time series objects in class A and class B, and returns TRUE if we can prune the candidate as the answer.
+The algorithm takes as the inputs the best-so-far information gain, the calculated distances from objects to the candidate organized in the histogram (i.e the number line for Figures 8, 9 and 10) and the remaining time series objects in class A and B, and returns TRUE if we can prune the candidate as the answer.
 The algorithm begins by finding the two ends of the histogram (discussed in Section 3.1).
 For simplicity, we make the distance values at two ends as 0 and maximum distance +1 (in lines 1 and 2).
 To build the optimistic histogram of the whole dataset based on the existing one (lines 3 and 8), we assign the remaining objects of one class to one end and those of the other class to the other end (lines 4 and 9).
 If in either case, the information gain of the optimistic histogram is higher than the best so far (lines 5 and 10), it is still possible that the actual information gain of the candidate can beat the best so far.
 Thus, we should continue to test the candidate(lines 6 and 11).
-Otherwise, if the upper bound of the actual information gain is lower than the best so far, we save all of the remaining calculations with this candidate (line 13).
+Otherwise, if the upper bound of the actual information gain is lower than the best so far, we save all of the remaining calculations with the candidate (line 13).